Kurukh people: Religion

-According to the 2011 census, the Scheduled Tribes Kurukh population in India numbers 3,623,512.
+According to the 2011 census of India, the Scheduled Tribes Kurukh population in India numbers 3,623,512.
 Among them, 36.37% are followers of Hinduism, 30.24% follow Christianity, 29.2% practice Sarna, 1.95% follow Adi Dharam, 0.98% adhere to Addi Bassi, and 0.48% follow Adi, while 0.25% did not state any religious affiliation.
 Additionally, there are smaller numbers of Muslims (7,459), Buddhists (1,904), Tana Bhagats (978), Oraons (770), Sikhs (423), and others, with 5,381 individuals returning some unclassified religion.

 The Oraon follow their traditional religion (Sarnaism), which is based on nature worship.
 Some of the groups started following Sarnaism in a Hindu style, as the sects of the Bishnu Bhagats, Bacchinda Bhagats, Karmu Bhagats and Tana Bhagats.
 The Oraons have established several Sarna sects.
 Oraons worship Sun as biri (a name given for Dharmesh).
 Kurukhar also believe in Animism.

-Most of population is Sarna, which is a religion that is indigenous to Adivasis in the Chota Nagpur Plateau.
+Most of the population is Sarna, which is a religion that is indigenous to Adivasis in the Chota Nagpur Plateau.
 Sarna perform religious rituals under the shade of a sacred grove.
 They worship the sun as Biri and the moon as Chando, and call the earth Dharti Aayo (Earth as mother).
 Chando Biri are the words which are used in Sarna pujas.
 Dharmesh is their supreme almighty god.

 Kamru Bhagats (Oraon or Munda devotees) originated when Oraons acquired special powers after making a pilgrimage to Kamakhya in Assam to pay respect to Durga.

 The Tana Bhagat was formed by Oraon saints Jatra Bhagat and Turia Bhagat.
 Tana Bhagats opposed the taxes imposed on them by the British and staged a Satyagraha movement even before Mahatma Gandhi.
 All Tana Bhagats were followers of Gandhi during the Independence movement.
 Tana Bhagats still wear a khadi kurta, dhoti and Gandhi topi (cap) with tricoloured flag in their topi.
 All Tana Bhagats perform puja to the Mahadeo and the tricolour with a chakra symbol on it, which is fixed at their courtyard.

 Among Christian Oraons, there are Roman Catholics and Protestants, the latter of which having several denominations.